-Alex's new neighbour following her graduation and subsequent move into a civilian apartment.
+Alex's new neighbor following her graduation and subsequent move into a civilian apartment.

 Cassandra Truth: Returns to Alex's apartment after she tells him she is a government assassin.
 Thinking this is her trying to break up with him in a cruel way, he leaves.
 When he returns, Jaden is in Alex's apartment and he mockingly asks if she is "another government assassin."
-This, arguably unexpectedly ends in Nathan having to shoot Jaden to protect Alex, probably realising that Alex is actually a government assassin
+This, arguably unexpectedly ends in Nathan having to shoot Jaden to protect Alex, probably realizing that Alex really was a government assassin.

 Originally a 'cleaner' for Division, Owen was later made into a Guardian.
 As a Guardian, he's responsible for keeping one of Percy's many black boxes safe and secure.
 While on mission, he fell in love with a civilian who was subsequently killed by Division.
 He now works to bring down Division while sometimes assisting Nikita.